 - Looking for pain solutions that don’t require surgery or other invasive techniques?
 Do you appreciate holistic treatments that rely on your own body’s healing properties?
 Try the many different natural treatments offered at ReBalance.

 - Are you ready to part ways with that hip pain that’s been keeping you down lately?
-If so, visit ReBalance, a new kind of therapeutic community in New York City designed for men.
+If so, visit ReBalance pain management clinic, a new kind of therapeutic community in New York City designed for men.
 Don’t let pain keep you from enjoying your favorite activities.
 Schedule a consultation today!

 It’s All Connected

 Your hip joint has two jobs: connect your pelvis to your thigh bones and bear an incredible amount of your weight.
 This is pretty impressive, considering that such a small portion of your body holds most of your weight.
 The hip’s constant hard work contributes to why so many men find themselves with hip joint pain.
 There are many other reasons, too, why you experience hip pain, including:

 - Osteoarthritis in the hip